Summer solstice

 The summer solstice or estival solstice (Note: Also aestival solstice in British English.
-From Latin aestīvus, 'summer'.) occurs when one of Earth's poles has its maximum tilt toward the Sun.
+From Latin aestās, 'summer'.) occurs when one of Earth's poles has its maximum tilt toward the Sun.
 It happens twice yearly, once in each hemisphere (Northern and Southern).
-The summer solstice is the day with the longest period of daylight and shortest night of the year in that hemisphere, when the sun is at its highest position in the sky.
+The summer solstice is the day with the longest period of daylight and shortest night of the year in that hemisphere.
 At either pole there is continuous daylight at the time of its summer solstice.
 The opposite event is the winter solstice.

 The summer solstice occurs during the hemisphere's summer.
 In the Northern Hemisphere, this is the June solstice (20 or 21 June) and in the Southern Hemisphere, this is the December solstice (21 or 22 December).
 Since prehistory, the summer solstice has been a significant time of year in many cultures, and has been marked by festivals and rituals.
-Traditionally, in temperate regions (especially Europe), the summer solstice is seen as the middle of summer and referred to as "midsummer"; although today in some countries and calendars it is seen as summer's beginning.
+Traditionally, in temperate regions (especially Europe), the summer solstice is seen as the middle of summer and referred to as "midsummer", although today in some countries and calendars it is seen as summer's beginning.

 On the summer solstice, Earth's maximum axial tilt toward the Sun is 23.44°.
 Likewise, the Sun's declination from the celestial equator is 23.44°.
 In areas outside the tropics, the sun reaches its highest elevation angle at solar noon on the summer solstice.

 Diagram of Earth's seasons as seen from the north.
 Far left: summer solstice for the Northern Hemisphere.
 Front right: summer solstice for the Southern Hemisphere.

 Although the summer solstice is the longest day of the year for that hemisphere, the dates of earliest sunrise and latest sunset vary by a few days.
 This is because Earth orbits the Sun in an ellipse, and its orbital speed varies slightly during the year.